 Caustic Dissolution

-Once a sample has been determined to be kimberlitic removing the diamonds from the rock becomes the next stage of processing.
+Once a sample has been determined to be kimberlitic, carefully removing the diamonds from the rock without breakage is the next stage of processing.
 Our Caustic Dissolution process utilizes total liberation techniques to give an accurate diamond distribution within the rock.
-Sample sizes can range from grams to hundred of kilograms.
-The caustic process follows a standardized method to achieve the highest and most accurate results.
+Sample sizes can range from grams to hundreds of kilograms.
+The caustic process follows industry standardized methods to achieve the highest and most accurate results.

 Read More